fission/fission/environments/jvm-jersey/README.md

    docker build -t USER/jvm-env-jersey . && docker push USER/jvm-env-jersey
 ```

+You can also create environment image based on JVM 11 using Dockerfile-11 in this directory.

 ## Using the image in fission

 You can add this customized image to fission with "fission env